 By aligning your income and expenses, your lender can assess how much you can afford, and your ability to make monthly home loan repayments.

 Find out how much you could borrow with our calculator.

 When applying for a home loan you’ll also need to provide proof of some assets and liabilities depending on the loan scenario.

 Assets are anything that has a monetary value.
 Lenders can use your asset position to assess your character and this can impact your chances of approval.

 Multiple assets may also make lenders feel more confident about your security as a borrower since the sale of assets can assist in the repayment of your home loan if an unexpected redundancy or unemployment occurs.

 You'll be asked to declare and provide details on:

-Liabilities are any financial debts you may have.
-Before approving a loan, lenders need to know if you have any existing debts and how long you will be paying it off.
+Liabilities are any financial debts or obligations you may have.
+Before approving a loan, lenders need to know if you have any existing debts and how long you will be paying them off.
 This is essential information to provide to protect yourself from mortgage stress later on.

 You'll be asked to provide details on any: